SherG/perpetual-elm/exampleSite/content/services/credit-monitoring.md

 * Stolen tax refunds
 * Damaged credit

-We have partnered with a vetted firm that meets our highest standards and provides:
+We have partnered with a vetted firm that meets our highest standards.
+This is the same service we use for soft credit pulls used in client funding.

+The service provides:

 * Business-grade credit protection that covers closed trade lines, paid trade lines, authorized users, lost and stolen cards, charge-offs, retail cards that go over the limit, and much more.
 * Business-grade credit and identity monitoring which includes when authorized users are added to your credit cards.